Lesser-Known Aspects of Tile and Grout: Spacing, Cleaning and More

-Tiling accrues multiple benefits in the long run like style, durability and cleanliness.
+Tiling accrues multiple benefits in the long run, such as style, durability and cleanliness.
 That said, there is another factor that has made a significant contribution to the growing popularity of tiles and it is that of versatility.

 Gone are the days when tiles were limited to kitchen and bathrooms.
 Nowadays it is a fad to have tiles in living rooms, foyers, hallways and even countertops owing to their durability, ease of maintenance and style, not to mention their high aesthetic appeal.
 With tiles, you can exercise your creativity and choose material, colours and designs as per the décor and purpose of the room.

 However, you might as well take note of the fact that tiling also involves formation of grout and both have an important role to play in creating the overall impression.
-Therefore, as a home owner, you must pay equal attention to cleaning of tile and grout rather than focusing only on one.
+Therefore, as a homeowner, you must pay equal attention to the cleaning of tile and grout rather than focusing only on one.

 Types of Tiles

-To this effect, following is a brief overview of some of the common types compiled with the intention of rendering the decision making process easier for you -
+Below, you will find a brief overview of some of the common types of tile compiled with the intention of rendering the decision-making process easier for you.

 On the flip side, ceramic tiles come in a wide array of colours and patterns and hence there is something for everyone in this segment.